Wodonga: Television

 Wodonga is part of the Albury-Wodonga/Murray/North-East Victoria television market and has access to all major TV networks.
-Channels available include Prime7 (part of the Seven Network), WIN Television (part of Nine Network), Southern Cross 10 (part of the Network 10), as well as the Australian Broadcasting Corporation (ABC) and the Special Broadcasting Service, more commonly known as SBS.
-Several of these networks also offer additional digital-only channels, including ABC TV Plus, ABC Me, ABC News, SBS Viceland, 7two, 7mate, 10 Bold, 10 Peach, 9Gem and 9Go!.
+Channels available include Channel 7 (formerly Prime7 and part of the Seven Network), WIN Television (part of the Nine Network), 10 Regional Victoria (part of Network 10), as well as the Australian Broadcasting Corporation (ABC) and the Special Broadcasting Service, more commonly known as SBS.
+Several of these networks also offer additional digital-only channels, including ABC Family, ABC Entertains, ABC News, SBS Viceland, 7two, 7mate, 7bravo, 7flix, 10 Drama, 10 Comedy, Nickelodeon, Sky News Regional, 9Gem, 9Go! and 9Life.

-Two television news bulletins featuring local content are offered in Albury-Wodonga and the surrounding region.
-Prime7 broadcasts its bulletin live at 6.00pm from studios in Canberra.
-WIN Television's bulletin is produced in Ballarat but features Albury-Wodonga region based content, and airs on delay at 6.30pm.
-Southern Cross Ten also provides short local news updates which are produced in Shepparton, Victoria, however, these do not feature significant local content from the Albury-Wodonga region.
+Two television news bulletins featuring local content are offered in Albury–Wodonga and the surrounding region.
+The Seven Network broadcasts its bulletin live at 6.00pm from studios in Canberra.
+WIN Television's bulletin is produced in Ballarat but features Albury–Wodonga region based content, and airs on delay at 6.30pm.
+Network 10 also provides short local news updates which are produced in Hobart, Tasmania, however, these do not feature significant local content from the Albury–Wodonga region.